-While working from home almost certainly requires a computer, wireless router, and modem, for this story, we focused on all the other things you may need, asking our sources about essentials like desks and chairs as well as less obvious things that help them stay productive day in and day out.
-Below, their recommendations for stuff that can make working from home more productive and enjoyable — from coffee brewers to gel seat cushions to radiation-blocking laptop pads — which we’ve supplemented with some other Strategist-approved products we’ve found to be helpful for getting work done no matter where you may be doing it.
+A note that while working from home almost certainly requires a computer, wireless router, and modem, for this story, we focused on all the other things you may need, from essentials like desks, chairs, and monitors to less obvious things that our sources say help one stay productive day in and day out.
+Read on for 68 things that will not only make working from home more productive and enjoyable, but will crucially help to keep burnout at bay, too.

-To start, the folks we spoke to say you’ll need a workspace (a.k.a., a dedicated desk or table).
+To start, the folks we spoke to say you’ll need a workspace (a.k.a. a dedicated desk or table).
 “Research like this 2017 Harvard study shows it’s better for your mental health to keep the spaces you sleep, relax, and work in separate,” says product manager Nehemiah Blackburn, who works for his New Hampshire–based tech company remotely from his New York City home five days a week.
-“Working from your bed and couch may seem convenient and even more comfortable,” adds finance associate Daniel Kim, whose day job often requires him to continue working once he gets home, “but in the long run it puts you in the wrong mental state to get meaningful work done.”
+While “working from your bed and couch may seem convenient and even more comfortable,” finance associate Daniel Kim, whose day job often requires him to continue working once he gets home, admits that, “in the long run, it puts you in the wrong mental state to get meaningful work done.”

 If you’ll be using your home workspace to do more than fire off an email or two, our sources say you might also want a proper desk chair.
 When a reader wrote in to us about finding the best home-office chair, we spoke to a professional about it (Marc Schwartzberg, a three-decade veteran of the office-furniture industry and the owner of Office Furniture Heaven), who told us that you should think of your office chair like you would your mattress.
 Specifically, it needs to be comfortable, as chances are you’re going to spend around eight hours in it every day.

 If your home is going to be your primary office for years to come, you might consider investing in a chair that not only looks nice, but has been designed with long-term desk working in mind.
-The Herman Miller Aeron Chair is the “the Ferrari of desk chairs,” according to Chris Black, and versions of it (if not the original) can be found in a wide range of offices.
-It’s also the chair that Boyd Steemson, the work-from-home CEO of TotalRock radio, has sat on five days a week for years.
+The aforementioned Herman Miller Aeron Chair is the “the Ferrari of desk chairs,” according to Chris Black, and versions of it (if not the original) can be found in a wide range of offices.
+It’s the chair that Boyd Steemson, the work-from-home CEO of TotalRock radio, has sat on five days a week for years.
 “This assemblage of poly-carbon, leather and chrome is perfectly contrived to keep its occupant poised and powerful,” says Steemson, adding that the chair feels like “a hammock you can sit in, ping forward, rock backward, and scoot effortlessly over the carpet on.
 It’s a triumph.”
 It has also been recommended to us by chiropractors, who appreciate the chair’s adjustable lumbar support.

 Maybe you don’t want to replace the chair you’ve been working in, but would instead just like to make it a bit more comfortable.
-For that, contributor Maureen O’Connor says this $15 arch support is a great way to upgrade the one you own.
-She explained that the attachable support borrows its design from the Aeron chair and told us that “before Easy Posture, at the end of the day, I felt as though I was two inches shorter than when I started.
+For that, contributor Maureen O’Connor says this inexpensive ergonomic attachment is a great way to upgrade a chair that you already own.
+She explains that the attachable support borrows its design from the Aeron chair, telling us that: “Before Easy Posture, at the end of the day, I felt as though I was two inches shorter than when I started.
 But like a classic before-and-after, now I’m standing taller and feeling great.”

 Another architect-recommended desk lamp, this is the one that New York City–based Scott Oliver told us he’s used while working at home since the days he was in grad school.
 “I bought a version of this halogen model 30-plus years ago,” he says, “and lo and behold, it is still around.”
 While it’s a bit more expensive, based on Oliver’s experience, it could very well last until you retire.